pleabargain/decision-tree-when-to-escalate/memory-bank/activeContext.md

 ## Current Work Focus

-We have completed the initial implementation of the decision tree application, enhanced the recommendations, and prepared the project for GitHub publication.
+We have completed the initial implementation of the decision tree application, enhanced the recommendations, and prepared the project for deployment.
 The current focus is on:

-1. Publishing the project to GitHub
+1. ✅ Initializing the Git repository (completed)
 2. Setting up a Supabase project and implementing the database schema
 3. Deploying the application to Vercel
 4. Connecting the application to the Supabase backend